bvanelli/actualpy/README.md

     encryption_password=None,    # Optional: Password for the file encryption.
 Will not use it if set to None. file="<file_id_or_name>",  # Set the file to work with.
 Can be either the file id or file name, if name is unique data_dir="<path_to_data_directory>"  # Optional: Directory to store downloaded files.
-Will use a temporary if not provided
+Will use a temporary if not provided cert="<path_to_cert_file>"  # Optional: Path to the certificate file to use for the connection, can also be set as False to disable SSL verification
 ) as actual:
     transactions = get_transactions(actual.session)
     for t in transactions: